As China handset makers upgrade chips, pressure remains on profit margins

-HONG KONG, Dec 12 (Reuters) - Chinese mobile phone makers chasing market share with lower prices in the world’s biggest smartphone market will see their margins continue to be pressured as they upgrade to quad-core chips to satisfy demand from users for faster speeds and flashier graphics.
+HONG KONG (Reuters) - Chinese mobile phone makers chasing market share with lower prices in the world’s biggest smartphone market will see their margins continue to be pressured as they upgrade to quad-core chips to satisfy demand from users for faster speeds and flashier graphics.

 Most smartphones now are equipped with single and dual-core chips, but Chinese handset makers are planning quad-core powered devices as consumers get more picky with the speed of screen swipes, how fast they can download movies, send a photo via WeChat messaging or seal a purchase on Taobao online mall.